-E. Funding.
-The Administration proposal is fairly vague on how it should be funded.
-H.R.
-1705 would fund the agency through Congressional appropriations.
-The major goals for the agency would be to have a stable (not volatile) funding base that is sufficient to support robust enforcement and is not subject to political manipulation by regulated entities.
+Our view is that the agency should have a stable (not volatile) funding base that is sufficient to support robust enforcement and is not subject to political manipulation by regulated entities.
 Funding from a variety of sources, as well as a mix of these sources, should be considered, including Congressional appropriations, user fees or industry assessments, filing fees, priced services (such as for compliance examinations) and transaction-based fees.
 See Appendix 4 for a comparison of current agency funding and fee structures.